|

 How do we improve agility?

-We can improve our agility by improving the component parts
+We can improve our agility by enhancing the parts

-of agility (listed above) and practicing the movements in training.
+of agility (listed above) and practicing them in training.

 Agility Ladder

-objective for agility ladder programs is to promote a wide range of different
+objective of agility ladder programs is to promote a wide range of different

 foot and movement patterns.
-These skilled movements become second nature and
+These movements will become second nature through practice, and the body will be able to respond quickly to various sport-specific movement patterns.

-drills and once you master these then introduce new drills.
+drills and once you master these, introduce new drills.

 Exercises

-Detailed below are some ladder drills you could use with your
+Detailed below are some ladder drills you could use.

 Exercise 1 |